openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 significant forethought by the user.
 Even with that forethought, if an enterprise wants changes to only be applied during weekends, additional custom mechanics would need to be employed to ensure the change merged during the weekend without needing someone present.
+Even this approach is unavailable to our managed services customers who are restricted from modifying machine config pool directly.

-Contrast this complexity with the user setting a Change Management / Maintenance Schedule on the cluster.
+Contrast this complexity with the user setting a Change Management / Maintenance Schedule on the cluster (or indirectly via OCM when Service Delivery exposes the option for managed clusters).
 The user is then free to merge configuration changes and gitops can apply those changes to OpenShift resources, but material change to the cluster will not be initiated until a time permitted by the Maintenance Schedule.
 Users do not require special insight into the implications of configuring platform resources as the top-level Maintenance Schedule control will help ensure